Microsoft Flight Simulator (2020 video game): Development

 France's Asobo Studio developed Microsoft Flight Simulator published by Xbox Game Studios.
 The game was announced at E3 2019 on June 9, 2019.
 It is the first major entry in the Microsoft Flight Simulator series since 2006's Flight Simulator X (FSX), following a long period of uncertainty over the future of the series after the closure of Aces Game Studio in 2009.
+The game was mainly developed by 120 people.

 Six years before its release, Microsoft began working with Asobo on a product called HoloTour for Microsoft's HoloLens mixed reality headset.
 They built a digital version of Machu Picchu's vast mountainside and vistas versus normal buildings at street level.
 Microsoft executives and Neumann consulted with the Bing Maps team to use their detailed photogrammetry data of Machu Picchu, which included the ruins, to create a HoloLens replica of it.
 Neumann later used Bing Maps photogrammetry data for Asobo to build a flight demo for the city of Seattle, The technology incorporates Microsoft's discontinued Photosynth project, which generates 3D models from 2D photos.
 Wanting to use the technology for a game, project leader Jörg Neumann realized that Microsoft possessed Flight Simulator.
 David Denhart of Aces Game Studio had archived its flight simulator work, which was given to Asobo.

 The franchise's return after a 14-year time span is partially credited to the business model of Xbox Game Pass, allowing for a wider variety and diversity of games.
 Xbox chief Phil Spencer said that Flight Simulator is part of Microsoft's renewed commitment to PC gaming.
 According to Spencer, their head of global partnerships Sarah Bond worked on the Game Pass "with the indie montage" and all the games set to launch on Game Pass, then announced it for PC, as well as Xbox Game Pass Ultimate.
 "I didn't know if the PC community was going to be watching or not, but we went Flight Sim, we went Age, we went Wasteland—I wanted people to know that we want to make sure we're building games and supporting games that respect what the PC community loves", he elaborated.
 On bringing back Flight Simulator, he said: "We do have some pilots on the teams that are big fans of flight, and flight sims, and flying themselves, who are passionate about it, so we said, 'okay, let's see what we can do'."
 Reflecting on the legacy of the series to the aviation community, Spencer thought, "Can we do something new with Flight Sim?
 Can we actually move it forward in an interesting way?"